 Coaching and coaches form a critical part of the squash landscape in New Zealand.
 Coaches from across the country at all levels donate their time and knowledge to allow athletes to not only improve their game but to also to enjoy the game to its potential.

-New Coach of the Year: a coach that has been coaching for 2 years or less at any level.
+New Coach of the Year: a coach who has been coaching for 2 years or less at any level.

 Club and School Coach of the Year: a coach who is working with junior or senior athletes in a club or school setting (this could include coaching individuals, junior programmes, beginner coaching, schools coaching and graded teams).

 Performance Coach of the Year: a coach who is working with athletes at a District Representative Level or above, and / or working with a District Performance Squad.